A few quick thoughts on the 2012 Clos Pegase Mitsuko’s Vineyard Pinot noir from the Carneros AVA.

 On the palate, the faint cherry fruit becomes a little more pronounced but so does the strong oak notes–particularly the spice.
 Medium-plus acidity and medium tannins have decent balance.
 Short finish lingers on the oak.

-I remembered enjoying this wine much more a couple years ago but it’s clear that the fruit has faded quite a bit with now the oak running the show.
+I remembered enjoying this wine much more a couple years ago.
+It’s clear that the fruit has faded quite a bit with the oak running the show.

 At $30-35, you are paying a premium for its quality level but if you’re really craving oak then it may fit your style.
 Otherwise seek out newer vintages.